 John Deere 445

-My wife tells me that the John Deere garden tractor is performing less than superbly.
-Very unusual.
-She uses it for everything.
-I see it out in the field spraying weeds, driving by the house with a cart full of plants and oh ya, it and its pilot-in-command mow the lawn.
-This unit is the workhorse of the farm.
+My wife tells me that our John Deere garden tractor is performing less than superbly.
+This is very unusual.
+She uses it for everything, like spraying weeds and driving around with a cart full of plants.

 I jump on and take it for a spin.
 It is running ok.
 I get to the grass and flip on the mower deck.
 The response I get is like telling a millennial to give up their cell phone.
 The engine balks, the deck shakes and the blades on the mower are slow to come up to speed.
 When they do get rotating, any attempt at mowing is pathetic.
 She tells me she mowed the grass this way which I find unbelievable.